 The Ventura County Community Foundation (VCCF) recognizes important role family caregivers play in our community.
-Caregivers are those who look after dependent individuals such as children with special needs, disabled adults and older adults who require caregiving.
+Caregivers are those who look after dependent individuals such as children with special needs, adults with disabilities and older adults who require caregiving.
 Family caregivers frequently perform heroic tasks, including medical and nursing tasks, but are often invisible in our health care system and receive little preparation and support.

 Caregiving in Ventura County

 With demographics shifting to an older population, the demand on health care services will accelerate and the type of needed services will change over time.
 Caregiving and diseases of aging have been identified as priorities in Ventura County’s latest Community Health Needs Assessment.
 A 2016 report from the National Academies of Science, Engineering and Medicine, Families Caring for an Aging America, suggests policies involving and supporting family caregivers can improve the delivery of services to older adults with chronic disease, disabilities, cognitive impairment, and other frailties.
 In 2018, the California Task Force on Family Caregiving recommended that family caregivers be integrated into healthcare settings.

 The Future of Caregiving for an Aging Population

 The need for long-term care emanates from a gradual and consistent demographic development that may not come into the purview of many people and policymakers, unless they are presented with the reality of this development based on reliable and scientific data.
 The number of Americans who need long-term care is expected to increase to 27 million in 2050.
 By 2050, when the last Baby Boomers turn 85, the number of Americans aged 65 or older is projected to increase to almost 89 million, which will make up 20.2% of the estimated total U.S. population.